-For a Medicare-covered outpatient flexible sigmoidoscopy, screening

-Cha
+For a Medicare-covered outpatient flexible sigmoidoscopy, screening colonoscopy, fecal occult blood test or screening barium enema, you pay a \$65 copayment for each office visit to a physician; or you pay 20% of the cost when the services are performed in a hospital or ambulatory surgical center.

+Dental services

-Services that are covered for you What you must pay when you get these services Colorectal cancer screening (continued) colonoscopy, fecal occult blood test or screening barium enema, you pay a \$65 copayment for each office visit to a physician; or you pay 20% of the cost when the services are performed in a hospital or ambulatory surgical center.
-Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
-We cover: Emergency oral exams, when needed Preventive routine services-limited to one initial oral exam, one periodic oral exam twice per calendar year, one cleaning (prophylaxis only - does not include periodontal cleaning) twice per calendar year and one set of bitewings twice per calendar year.
-In-Network: There is no coinsurance or copayment for covered preventive dental services.
+In general, preventive dental services (such as cleaning, routine dental exams, and dental x-rays) are not covered by Original Medicare.
+We cover:

+- Emergency oral exams, when needed - Preventive routine services-limited to one initial oral exam. one periodic oral exam twice per calendar year, one cleaning (prophylaxis only - does not include periodontal cleaning) twice per calendar year and one set of bitewings twice per calendar year.

+(available in Massachusetts only)

+There is no coinsurance or copayment for covered preventive dental services.

 For Medicare-covered dental services, your coverage is described in the "Physician/ Practitioner services, including doctor's office visits" section later in this Medical Benefits Chart.
-Your costs for routine dental services do not count toward your maximum out-of-pocket amount.
-You may self-refer to any network specialist or dentist for removal of impacted teeth, emergency oral exams, and for routine services.
-Out-of-Network: You pay a \$45 copayment for

-You pay a \$45 copayment for each office visit for covered routine dental services.

-For Medicare-covered dental services, your coverage is described in the "Physician services, including doctor's office visits" section later in this Medical Benefits Chart.